 The starches in the cooking water help to loosen up the sauce, and also help it cling to the fettuccine.

-Making the sauce for salmon alfredo pasta is the definition of slow and steady.
+Making the sauce for this recipe is the definition of slow and steady.
 There are 3 important tips to keep in mind:

 - Gradually reduce the cream, to prevent it from separating.
 Otherwise, it will take on a grainy, gritty texture.